-Strivacity uses Service Mesh, a microservice paradigm that's (theoretically) in charge of setting the stage for a secure, continuous service-to-service communication inside your cluster.
+Strivacity uses Service Mesh, a microservice paradigm that's (theoretically) in charge of setting the stage for a secure, continuous service-to-service communication inside your instance.
 Theoretically, because actually, it's one of Service Mesh's implementations that'll get the job done.
 This implementation will be responsible for controlling communication, routing traffic, and issuing certificates to microservices to fulfill the requirements of Transport Layer Security (TLS).

 TLS, the successor of the deprecated Secure Socket Layer (SSL), is a protocol that sets the ground rules for interservice communications.
-The TLS protocol secures communication channels by encrypting data that travels between microservices or is dispatched from the production cluster to an external service (a third-party product).
+The TLS protocol secures communication channels by encrypting data that travels between microservices or is dispatched from the production instance to an external service (a third-party product).
 It does this to protect sensitive data from potential eavesdroppers.

 Learn more about the basics of TLS cryptography.

 You can be certain that customer data is kept safe from unwanted eyes: we keep it hidden even from ourselves.
-No matter the environment where your production cluster will run – our primary cloud provider, your private virtual infrastructure, or even physical machines – customer data never leaves the production environment.
+No matter the environment where your production instance will run – our primary cloud provider, your private virtual infrastructure, or even physical machines – customer data never leaves the production environment.

 Also, Strivacity only accepts packages coming from third-parties that have a trusted TLS certificate.